ingafter60/lara-newsportal58/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Sec 1 - Introduction
+...
-## Sec 1 - 8.
-Laravel Installation and Folder Structure
+8. Laravel Installation and Folder Structure

+## 2. Controller And View In Action

+1. Introduction to Route Part 1